//

 Contact Us CTA

-Finite element analysis (FEA) is used to simulate the propagation of guided waves in structures such as pipes and rails, and the interaction of these waves with defects.
+Finite element analysis (FEA) and numerical modelling are used to simulate the behaviour and propagation of guided waves in structures such as pipes and rails, and the interaction of these waves with defects.
+FEA is based upon the underlying finite element method (FEM) mathematical model that divides complex structures into simpler elements through computational methods.

-Numerical modelling is used to identify suitable wave modes for use in guided wave inspection, to simulate the interaction of guided waves with defects in structures, and to interpret the signals received during inspection of engineering components.
-To achieve accurate results these models require a small element size and small time-steps, so the use of parallel processing is essential to run the models in a reasonable timescale.
+TWI has expertise in the use of numerical modelling to identify suitable guided wave modes for use in guided wave inspection; simulating the interaction of guided waves with defects in structures and interpreting the signals received during inspection of engineering components.

 Advantages of a combined modelling and experimental approach include:

-• New techniques for measuring the dimensions of flaws
+• Development of new techniques for measuring the dimensions of flaws

-• Optimised location of probes for defect detection
+• Optimised probe array design and location for improved defect detection

-• Evaluation of difficult situations, eg branches, joints
+• Evaluation of difficult situations such as branches, joints, and holes

-Numerical modelling has been used to extend the capability of Teletest to include assessment of defect size (eg the extent of corrosion damage to a pipeline) and identification of the circumferential location of a defect in a pipe.
+Numerical modelling has been used to extend the capability of guided wave testing to include assessment of defect size (e.g. the extent of corrosion damage to a pipeline) and identification of the circumferential location of a defect in a pipe.
 This information reduces operating costs for users by allowing decisions on maintenance to be made based on remote inspection, with no need for more costly local inspection.

-The use of FEA to extend the capability of guided wave inspection is described in a number of Industrial Member Reports, including:
+The use of FEA to extend the capability of guided wave inspection is described in a number of Industrial Member Reports.
+TWI Industrial Members can access the full reports and non-members can see summary extracts of some example projects, here:

 • 762/2003 ('Finite element analysis of long-range ultrasonic waves in metallic structures of arbitrary cross section')